madprogramer/quartz-to-neocities/content/Linguistics.md

 ## Why should you care about linguistics?

 * Linguistics is humbling.
 Every day you study linguistics, you learn something you never knew before.
 Maybe a forgotten word, perhaps an untranslated concept..
 You realise how little you knew before and what you did know gains a much heavier contextual meaning.
 * Linguistics is enlightening.
-The world becomes less of a map with borders and instead a pool.
+The world becomes less of a map with borders and instead a swimming pool.
 Things that would have seemed blurry or alien before, slowly become more visible.
 I swear, there are few things more satisfying than becoming literate in a new writing system.
 * Linguistics is liberating.
 [A language is a dialect with an army and navy](https://en.wikipedia.org/wiki/A_language_is_a_dialect_with_an_army_and_navy) as Weinreich's saying goes.
 The way we look at and understand language determines the roles people play in society.
-Understanding language, therefore, helps one see through societal illusions and instead realise meaningful ideals
+Understanding language, therefore, helps one see through societal illusions and instead realise meaningful ideals.